-From summer 2017 and in preparation for the start of onshore construction in September 2018, Triton Knoll began an extensive and detailed programme of archaeological surveys and evaluation of the project’s entire onshore Electrical System.
+In preparation for the start of onshore construction in September 2018, Triton Knoll carried out an extensive and detailed programme of archaeological surveys and evaluation of the project’s entire onshore Electrical System.

 The work was undertaken in accordance with planning policy and the commitments in the Triton Knoll Electrical System (TKES) Development Consent Order, and included a programme of archaeological trial trenching evaluation.
 At the heart of the survey works were local specialists Lincoln firm Allen Archaeology Ltd, who carried out the surveys on behalf of Triton Knoll.